 The self-understanding propounded by so many conservatives, religious and otherwise, that they are marginalized and embattled cultural underdogs—oppressed by secular liberals—is continually amazing to me.
 When such complaints are voiced by affluent white people—above, all, by elite leaders of the Republican Party or the religious right—I compare them to a prison warden or a CEO of a large corporation feeling oppressed because he is introverted and left-handed.
 In many cases it is hard for me to believe that such talking points can be sincere, as opposed to a hypocritical debating tactics that ought to be ruled out of bounds for honest discussion.
 I suspect that most “news personalities” in right-wing media are smart enough to be hypocrites rather than self-deluded in this sense.

 But of course many Trump supporters are not privileged and I suppose most are sincere (however much we reserve the right to critique double standards or half-willful blind spots.)
 I have vivid personal memories of being badly taught by conservative media though no fault of my own—I’m not proud of it but not too ashamed either, since everyone has to start somewhere—and I know many people who are good-hearted but badly-informed.
 Anyway, even a shy left-handed CEO might really be disadvantaged at certain times in circumscribed ways—say, within a roomful of charismatic and extroverted right-handed CEOs.
-By extension, a conservative religious person may simultaneously be an non-trivial underdog in certain cultural spaces—for example, there can be real and powerful disdain for conservative religion in parts of Hollywood or a university sociology seminar—even if they are straight white Republicans in places dominated by God-and-country politics.
+By extension, a conservative religious person may simultaneously be an underdog in certain cultural spaces—for example, there can be real and powerful disdain for conservative religion in parts of Hollywood or a university sociology seminar—even if they are straight white Republicans in places dominated by God-and-country politics.

 We must not forget how such grievances both are, and are not, keys to Trump’s success.
 Media framing makes it hard to remember: most poor people didn’t vote for Trump and most people who voted for Trump are not poor.
 Nevertheless non-trivial numbers of people who did vote for Trump—and, in fact, may have voted for Barack Obama, Bernie Sanders, and Trump in successive elections—do have major grievances.
 This is a key swing fraction within Trump’s base.

-Weaving our way through this field—that is, not assuming that conservative populist grievances are always well founded or sincere, nor that people who do have serious grievances represent more than a small part of the Republican coalition—a key question arises about the many remaining grievances that are sincere and well-founded:
+Weaving our way through this field—that is, not assuming that conservative populist grievances are always well founded or sincere, nor that people who do have serious grievances represent more than a small part of the Republican coalition—a question arises about the many remaining grievances that are sincere and well-founded:

-How and why are such grievances so often channeled rightward—to votes for politicians whose agendas will make problems worse by shifting the wealth distribution upward, pushing wages down, letting bridges crumble for lack of repair and pollution go unregulated for lack of enforcement, and trying their best to defund things like Social Security, public schools, and Medicare?
-Why not channel this leftward, to things like Huey Long’s Share Our Wealth movement or the Farmer-Labor parties in the upper Midwest during the 1930s, as well as movements like Bernie Sanders’ campaign or Alexandria Ocasio-Cortez’s Green New Deal today?
+How and why are such grievances so often channeled rightward—to votes for politicians whose agendas will make problems worse by shifting wealth distribution upward, pushing wages down, letting bridges crumble for lack of repair and pollution go unregulated for lack of enforcement, and trying their best to defund things like Social Security, public schools, and Medicare?
+Why not channel this leftward, to things like Huey Long’s Share Our Wealth movement or the Farmer-Labor parties in the upper Midwest during the 1930s, as well as movements like the Sanders campaign or Alexandria Ocasio-Cortez’s Green New Deal today?

-Then there are regional variants like Katherine Cramer’s fine book, The Politics of Resentment, on divides in Wisconsin between rural conservatives and urban liberals.
+There are other regional variants like Katherine Cramer’s fine book, The Politics of Resentment, on divides in Wisconsin between rural conservatives and urban liberals.
 If we cannot stop the industrial hog CAFO that threatens to derail my own life plans, the dynamics of struggle will have been affected by long-running resentments toward the Wisconsin Department of Natural Resources, not to mention simmering tension between “real” local folks, liberal bureaucrats, and relatively non-rooted city people with nice summer houses at the lake.
 But it will be the local small farmers—along with local business owners who cater to farmers and lake people—who will be hurt most.

 As I think of pig shit despoiling my grandparents’ lovely landscape of rolling hills and lakes, as well as my hope to pass some of this land along to my own children, Hochschild’s book hits close to home.
 Front and center for Hochschild is a related dynamic in Louisiana.
 Bayous and family cemeteries are despoiled by oil industry pollution linked to neoliberal ideologies.
 But the resentments of hard-working people are weaponized in ways that make bad things worse.
 Hochschild continually found public discourse being reframed to Republican advantage by a “deep story.”
-According to this way of seeing the world, virtuous hard-working people wait their turn for the American Dream—but continually see undeserving and lazy people cut in line in front of them, helped by liberal elites.
+According to this way of seeing the world, virtuous hard-working people wait their turn for the American Dream—but continually see undeserving people cut in line in front of them, helped by liberal elites.

 Vote to stop abortion; receive a rollback in capital gains taxes.
 Vote to make our country strong again; receive deindustrialization.
 Vote to screw those politically correct college professors; receive energy deregulation … Vote to strike a blow against elitism; receive a social order in which wealth is more concentrated than ever before in our lifetime.

-Hochschild calls the failure to vote for such interests “The Great Paradox.”
+Hochschild calls the failure to vote for such basic self-interests “The Great Paradox.”
 Without denying that some Republicans benefit from white nationalism and/or neoliberalism, she zeroes in on cases where they are not benefitting—certainly not materially—from voting with the Republican team.
 Rather they are getting cancer from poisoned fish, seeing their town sucked into a toxic sinkhole, and so on—yet they go on demonizing liberals and voting for deregulation and corporate tax cuts.

 Insofar as we climb with Hochschild over her empathy wall and accept her analysis, it is not entirely clear what practical consequences follow.
 Should we try harder to conciliate, compromise, and triangulate, in the style of so-called moderate Democrats?
 Or will we come away more inclined to fight—in the style of Bernie Sanders or those further to the left—but now equipped with better tools to debate persuasively and widen cracks in a conservative coalition?
 Hochschild definitely advises against demonizing her subjects, but beyond this the implications are open-ended.
 Sometimes she seems to be writing for her Berkeley friends to “explain conservatives” while at other times she seems to frame Bernie-style arguments in a way that she hopes her Louisiana friends can hear.